 DO: Monitor for Overheating

-Many of the newer models of vehicles are not equipped with temperature gauges, and instead, come equipped with a warning light that tells you when the car is approaching an overheated condition.
+Many of the newer models of vehicles don’t have temperature gauges.
+Instead, they come with a warning light that tells you when the car is approaching an overheated condition.
 If your car does have a temperature gauge, make a point of checking it occasionally while you’re driving, especially when you’re driving for an extended period of time, or when conditions are very hot outside.

-If you have a newer car that is only equipped with a warning light, you should pull over immediately when that light starts to flash, because it is indicating an overheated situation.
+If you have a newer car that only has a warning light, you should pull over immediately when that light starts to flash, because it is indicating an overheated situation.
 Don’t continue driving when you realize your car has become overheated because that could lead to more serious consequences.

 DON’T: Leave Pets in Hot Cars